 Guidelines of the Ethics Review Committee of Institute of Indigenous Medicine (ERCIIM)

-The postgraduate section of the Institute of Indigenous Medicine (IIM), University of Colombo deeply considered the importance of establishing an Ethical Review Committee to approve the research projects in Indigenous/ Ayurveda system of medicine in order to maintain the validity and quality of research.
+The Institute of Indigenous Medicine (IIM), University of Colombo deeply considered the importance of establishing an Ethical Review Committee to approve the research projects in Indigenous/ Ayurveda system of medicine in order to maintain the validity and quality of research.
 So the Ethics Review Committee of the Institute of Indigenous Medicine was established in 2011.
 Then it has been decided to formulate the guidelines for the Ethics Review Committee to function efficiently to encourage the researchers.
 The Research and Higher Degrees Committee (RHDC) and Board of Management of the IIM, University of Colombo had approved the code of guidelines for the Ethics Review Committee of Institute of Indigenous Medicine (ERCIIM).

 Awareness and trends are increasing in obtaining the ethical clearance for research project proposals.
 The various professionals in Ayurveda, indigenous and scientific sectors have to be in par with the modern researchers in adapting the procedure for a successful result in the research they are conducting.
 Obtaining the ethical clearance and approval from the ERC is a pre-requisite to produce to regulate as well as to encourage candidates who intend to engage in research activities in the field of Indigenous/ Ayurveda systems of medicine in Sri Lanka.